Batesian mimicry

-Batesian mimicry is a form of mimicry where a harmless species has evolved to imitate the warning signals of a harmful species directed at a predator of them both.
-It is named after the English naturalist Henry Walter Bates, after his work on butterflies in the rainforests of Brazil.
+Batesian mimicry is a form of mimicry wherein a harmless species has evolved to imitate the warning signals of a harmful species in order to benefit from these signals' tendency to deter their mutual predators.
+It is named after the English naturalist Henry Walter Bates, who worked on butterflies in the rainforests of Brazil.

-Batesian mimicry is the most commonly known and widely studied of mimicry complexes, such that the word mimicry is often treated as synonymous with Batesian mimicry.
-There are many other forms however, some very similar in principle, others far separated.
-It is often contrasted with Müllerian mimicry, a form of mutually beneficial convergence between two or more harmful species.
-However, because the mimic may have a degree of protection itself, the distinction is not absolute.
-It can also be contrasted with functionally different forms of mimicry.
-Perhaps the sharpest contrast here is with aggressive mimicry where a predator or parasite mimics a harmless species, avoiding detection and improving its foraging success.
+Batesian mimicry is the most commonly-known and widely-studied of the mimicry complexes, such that the word "mimicry" is often synonymous with the type described by Batesian mimicry.
+However, there are many other forms of mimicry, some very similar in principle to the Batesian variety, others far separated.

+Batesian mimicry is often compared with Müllerian mimicry, the mutually beneficial, converging appearance of two or more harmful species.
+Batesian mimicry is often thought to be diametrically opposed to aggressive mimicry, wherein a predator or parasite mimics a harmless species, thereby avoiding detection and improving its odds of a successful hunt.

-The imitating species is called the mimic, while the imitated species (protected by its toxicity, foul taste or other defenses) is known as the model.
-The predatory species mediating indirect interactions between the mimic and the model is variously known as the [signal] receiver, dupe or operator.
-By parasitizing the honest warning signal of the model, the Batesian mimic gains an advantage, without having to go to the expense of arming itself.
+In scientific studies of biological mimicry the imitating species is called the mimic, while the imitated species (protected by its own toxicity, foul taste or other defenses) is known as the model.
+The predatory species that mediates the indirect interaction between the mimic and the model (the interaction over evolutionary timescales by which the mimic approaches the model in appearance) is variously known as the [signal] receiver, the dupe or the operator.

+By parasitising the honest warning signal of the model, the Batesian mimic gains an advantage without expending the energy required to actually arm itself.
 The model, on the other hand, is disadvantaged, along with the dupe.
-If impostors appear in high numbers, positive experiences with the mimic may result in the model being treated as harmless.
-At higher frequency there is also a stronger selective advantage for the predator to distinguish mimic from model.
-For this reason, mimics are usually less numerous than models, an instance of frequency dependent selection.
+If impostors appear in large numbers then positive experiences with, and successful predation upon, the mimic may result in the model being treated as harmless.
+When the mimics continue to outnumber the model there is also a stronger selective advantage for the predator to distinguish mimic from model.
+For these reasons, in a given environment, mimics are generally less numerous than models.
+This is an instance of frequency-dependent selection.
 Some mimetic populations have evolved multiple forms (polymorphism), enabling them to mimic several different models and thereby to gain greater protection.
 Batesian mimicry is not always perfect.
 A variety of explanations have been proposed for this, including limitations in predators' cognition.

-While visual signals have attracted most study, Batesian mimicry can employ deception of any of the senses; some moths mimic the ultrasound warning signals sent by unpalatable moths to bat predators, constituting auditory Batesian mimicry, while some weakly electric fish appear to mimic the electrolocation signals of strongly electric fish, probably constituting electrical mimicry.
+While visual signals have attracted the most study, Batesian mimicry can employ deception of any of the senses.
+For example, auditory Batesian mimicry can be seen in moths that mimic the ultrasonic warning signals transmitted by unpalatable moths to bat predators, while some weakly electric fish appear to mimic the electrolocation signals of strongly electric fish, constituting electrical mimicry.